 Episode l was the first installment of the appetizer menu with an irresistible Hot Crab Dip.
 But at a gathering I always, ALWAYS like to serve two appetizers.
 I'm generous that way.
 I'm sure you are too.
 But really, you never want to only have one choice for your guests.
 They will deem you cheap and lazy.
 That's not a good thing.

 Every simpleton cook can make this.
 I promise.
-Do not be scared of Filo (phyllo) dough; it's a no-brainer in regards to this recipe.
+Do not be scared of phyllo dough; it's a no-brainer in regards to this recipe.

 So don't be a TART and let's START.
 I'm amazed at how I am able to continually amuse myself.
 I hope you are too.

 I'm really annoyed and confused with the whole, Filo, Fillo and Phyllo renditions.
 This recipe calls for, "Filo".
 This box says, "Fillo" and "Phyllo".
-I have always known it as "Phyllo" but I am going to remain authentic to the recipe and go with, "Filo".
-Why?
-I'm not really sure because I find conformity a sad and pathetic trait.
+I have always known it as "Phyllo" so I am going to remain authentic to the rrecipe and use both Why?
+Just to confuse you.

 So buy your Filo and leave it in the fridge for 24 hours to thaw out completely.
 When you open the package you will then unroll all the sheets on a flat surface.
 They are VERY thin.
 Lay them on top of parchment paper so that they do not stick to anything and cover the top with a piece of parchment as well.

 Isn't this a lovely image that looks like nothing?
 It's the Filo on a flat surface.
 Duh.
 So if you prep all your other ingredients first you will not have to worry about it drying out.

 Hello again Budda'.
 You are unsalted, which always makes me sad.
 It's like a whole faction of your personality has been churned away.
 I find myself loving you only half as much as your full-salt counterpart.